natarslan/Automated-Landsat-Data-Download-From-GoogleCloud/README.md

 Direct implementation of above script didn't work to access and bulk download the Google Cloud data.
 The changes can be seen in step 10, 11 & 12 where the dataframe is edited to access to the correct Google URL.

 ## Issues
-* Current version doesnt download BQA band and meta data
+* Current version doesnt download BQA band and metadata